Frequently Asked Questions

 How do I give a good critique?

-- During the Roundtable Critique sessions, give positive feedback first, followed by constructive criticism that could make the ms better, and finish up with more positive feedback.
-Look to your faculty member to be the facilitator.
-I highly recommend setting a timer so each participant receives equal time from the faculty member.
+- Give positive feedback first, followed by constructive criticism that could make the ms better, and then finish up with more positive feedback.